Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach: The basic equations of f(T) gravity for spherically symmetric metric

 where $\eta_{ab} = \mbox{diag}(+ 1, -1, -1, -1)$ is the Minkowski metric of the tangent space.

 Gravity theories constructed from the metric will always be invariant under local Lorentz transformations.
-On the other hand, torsion models will not necessarily be, which will generally depend on a fine-tuning of the chosen $f(T)$ theory.
+On the other hand, torsion models will not necessarily be, which will generally depend on a choice of tetrads and appropriate spin connection.
 In addition, a non-invariant theory will be sensitive to the choice of the tetrad and may lead to different solutions.
 Thus, this choice is fundamental for the good behavior of the $f(T)$ models, which has been extensively studied in recent years \cite{TT,Tamanini} and is not always taken into account when working with models with torsion.

-{This was so till the seminal paper \cite{Krssak}, in which a covariant $f(T)$ gravity is formulated.
+{This was so till the seminal paper \cite{Krssak}, in which a covariant $f(T)$ gravity is formulated {(see also \cite{GKS})}.
 Thus, the problems related to the violation of local Lorentz invariance and frame dependence could be resolved.
-To obtain a covariant $f(T)$ gravity they consider the spin connection as dynamical variable.
-Recall that in the usual formulation only the tetrad is considered as dynamical variable.}
+To obtain a covariant $f(T)$ gravity they also considered the inertial spin connection as a dynamical variable.
+Recall that in the usual formulation (hereafter referred to original formulation) only the tetrad {can be} considered as dynamical variable.}

-{It is also worth mentioning that in the covariant $f(T)$ formulation by \cite{Krssak} one is allowed to adopt an arbitrary tetrad and then obtain its corresponding spin connection.
-Thus, one does not need to be worried about bad or good tetrad, since all them lead to the same field equations.
-An interesting issue is how to obtain the spin connection, but since this is out of the scope of the present article, we refer the reader to \cite{Krssak} for detail.}
+{It is also worth mentioning that in the covariant $f(T)$ formulation by \cite{Krssak} one is allowed to adopt an arbitrary tetrad and then obtain its corresponding spin connection. {Thus, there is no need to worry about bad or good tetrads\footnote{Following Ref \cite{Tamanini}, good tetrads are those that do not impose any restrictions in the form of $f(T)$.
+If any restriction is imposed in the form of $f(T)$, you have a bad tetrad.}, as they all lead to the same field equations.} An interesting issue is how to obtain the spin connection, but since this is out of the scope of the present article, we refer the reader to \cite{Krssak} for detail.} {It is noteworthy that although the covariant formulation is mentioned here, it is not used in any derivation in the present paper.}

+{Before proceeding, we refer the reader to the interesting recent paper by \cite{Golovnev}, who discusses issues regarding the Lorentz-invariance in $f(T)$ gravity and its covariant formulation.}

-For the purpose of this article, we consider the $f(T)$ models in spherically symmetric spacetime \cite{SSS1}-\cite{SSS12}. {In the literature prior to \cite{Krssak}, there was a long discussion about the appropriate tetrad to be chosen.} It is known, for example, that the so-called diagonal tetrad, a ``bad one'', does not work in the original formulation of $f(T)$ gravity \cite{SSS1,SSS10}.
-The ``good tetrad'' in this formulation reads \cite{Tamanini}:
+For the purpose of this article, we consider the $f(T)$ models in spherically symmetric spacetime \cite{SSS1}-\cite{SSS12} derived from the original formulation.
+A suitable tetrad in this formulation reads \cite{Tamanini}: